FHA 203i Loans Mortgage Lending Guidelines For Borrowers

 - FDIC Bank who are HUD Approved

-- Mortgage Brokers who have direct and/or indirect relationships with HUD approved lenders
+- Mortgage Brokers need to have direct and/or indirect relationships with HUD-approved lenders

-- Any other mortgage banking companies who is HUD approved
+Any other mortgage banking companies who are HUD-approved.

 What Are Eligibility Requirements For 203i Loans?

-- Borrower must meet standard FHA credit and income qualification requirements.
+The borrower must meet standard FHA credit and income qualification requirements:

-- Borrower is eligible for approximately 97% financing with only a 3% down payment from his or her own funds.
+- The borrower is eligible for approximately 97% financing with only a 3% down payment from his or her own funds

-- Borrower is able to finance closing costs and the up front mortgage insurance premium into the mortgage.
+The borrower is able to finance closing costs and the upfront mortgage insurance premium into the mortgage.

-- How lender credit works is that the mortgage borrower accepts a higher interest rate in return for a concession by the lender to cover closing costs, which includes title charges, tax stamps, transfer stamps, attorneys fees, loan origination fees, appraisal fees, and other fees associated with closing the mortgage loan.
+Closing costs include title charges, tax stamps, transfer stamps, attorney fees, loan origination fees, appraisal fees, and other fees associated with closing the mortgage loan.